-Croup is breathing difficulty and a "barking" cough.
+Croup is an infection of the upper airways that causes breathing difficulty and a "barking" cough.
 Croup is due to swelling around the vocal cords.
 It is common in infants and children.

 - Breathing in something that irritates your airway

 - Acid reflux

 The main symptom of croup is a cough that sounds like a seal barking.